-Best Lens: 300mm minimumBest time of year: Oct-MarBest time of day: EveningsFitness level: EasyDistance: 1 mileWhat you need to know:
+Best Lens: 300mm minimumBest time of year: Oct-MarBest time: EveningsFitness level: EasyDistance: 1 mileWhat you need to know:

 This being a well managed WWT reserve provides a range of comforts not normally available.
 Public lavatories, a warm cafe and a well stocked shop.
 The footpaths are well maintained and the hide comfortable.
 Whilst a tripod is not essential it can be used in the hides with wider window openings and given the walking is so easy it is worth taking.
 Lenses of 500mm will give a chance of head shots, but shorter lenses will capture plenty of action.